-Course Code PHY307

-Course Title ELEMENTS OF MODERN PHYSICS

-Type of course DISCIPLINE ELECTIVE(PRACTICAL)

-LTP 0:0:4

-Credits 2

-Course prerequisite B.Sc Ist, IInd with Physics as one core subject

-Course Objective (CO) The aim of this course is just to impart practical knowledge to the students with the one more important subject of

-physics, named as quantum mechanics.
-This is addition in the

-knowledge of mechanics at micro-state level.
+Course Code PHY307 Course Title Elements of modern physics Type of course Discipline elective(practical) LTP 0:0:4 Credits 2 Course prerequisite B.Sc Ist, IInd with Physics as one core subject Course Objective (CO) The aim of this course is just to impart practical knowledge to the students with the one more important subject of physics, named as quantum mechanics.
+This is addition in the knowledge of mechanics at micro-state level.
+Course outcome CO2 Become to understand the importance of experiment as the basis of the scientific method.
+CO3 To become excel in Experimental and Theoretical in Modern Physics.